For any machine learning problem, essentially, you can break your data points into two components — pattern + stochastic noise.

 The line in the left figure becomes slightly flatter — moving a little upwards on the left and remaining at about the same position on the right.
 The curve on the right, however, changes by quite a bit.
 The dip that you see between points 1 and 3 might vanish entirely.

 The algorithm on the right is fitting the noise.
 As can be seen from this example, a way to reduce over fitting is then to artificially penalize higher degree polynomials.
 This ensures that a higher degree polynomial is selected only if it reduces the error significantly compared to a simpler model, to overcome the penalty.
-This is regularization.
+This is regularization in Machine Learning.

-This technique of adding a "complexity term" to the error term to eliminate very complex functions is called regularization.
+This technique of adding a "complexity term" to the error term to eliminate very complex functions is called regularization in Machine Learning.